csswizardry/csswizardry.github.com/about.md

 </blockquote>

 The two things I care most about are practicality and outcomes.
-Fast websites are good, but they are not the end in themselves.
-What matters is what that speed unlocks: better experiences, **healthier conversion rates**, stronger Core Web Vitals, and more confidence in the product itself.
+Fast websites are good, but they aren’t an end in themselves.
+What matters is what that speed
+unlocks: better experiences, **healthier conversion rates**, stronger Core Web Vitals, and more confidence in the product itself.

 I work with companies of all shapes and sizes, across a range of industries, countries, and team structures.
-Sometimes that means a **forensic performance audit**; sometimes it means help fixing a specific issue, training for engineers, or a longer-term partnership that helps a team build performance thinking into the way it works.
+The work might be a **forensic performance audit**, help fixing a specific issue, training for engineers, or a longer-term partnership.
+In a longer partnership, I help the team build performance thinking into the way it works.
 All of that is squarely in my wheelhouse.

-If you need a faster website, better Core Web Vitals, a detailed performance audit, or simply a clearer understanding of where your **biggest opportunities** lie, I can help.
-I’m comfortable in the weeds with engineers, and just as comfortable helping stakeholders understand the **commercial side** of web performance work.
+If you need a faster website, better Core Web Vitals, a detailed performance audit, or a clearer understanding of your **biggest opportunities**, I can help.
+I’m comfortable in the weeds with engineers.
+I’m just as comfortable helping stakeholders understand the **commercial side** of web performance work.

 If that sounds useful, [say hello](/contact/).
 I’m professional, but pretty laid back, and I’m always happy to see whether there’s a good fit.